Why these species?

-According to the Nigerian Conservation Foundation, forest cover in Nigeria is now down to 4%.
+According to the Nigerian Conservation Foundation, forest cover in Nigeria is now down to only 4%.
 With one of the highest deforestation rates in the world, the National Biodiversity Strategy and Action Plan estimates that all forests in Nigeria will be gone by 2020.
 Nigeria is the most populous country in Africa, has high levels of poverty, rising unemployment, and has suffered from a recent economic recession.
 These drivers have increased pressure on “free” forest resources, a situation only made worse by illegal logging and poor forest governance.
 Accelerated forest clearance and degradation have resulted in the rapid decline of indigenous trees.

-In collaboration with the International Institute of Tropical Agriculture (IITA) Forest Unit in Ibadan, Nigeria, this project is carrying out immediate conservation measures to protect at least 8 priority species.
-This includes seed collection, establishment of ex situ living collections and propagation trials, and storage of orthodox species in the IITA seed bank where possible.
+In collaboration with the International Institute of Tropical Agriculture (IITA) Forest Unit in Ibadan, Nigeria, we prioritised which tree species needed immediate attention, and implemented urgent conservation actions.
+These included; seed collection, establishment of ex situ living collections and propagation trials, and storage of seed in the IITA seed bank where possible.
 The project also highlighted the need to scale up conservation action for Nigerian trees and to enhance collaboration among conservation partners in Nigeria.